Maternity (Obstetric) Care

 It has been shown that 0.8mg reduces Spina bifida risk by about 80%, while 5mg [funded], if taken early enough, reduces spina bifida, cleft palate and hare lip risk close to zero.
 I don't recommend other supplements, you are best to ensure an adequate diet.

-You are also advised to stop smoking cigarettes and drinking alcohol (don't wait till your first visit)!
+You are also advised to stop smoking cigarettes or Marijuana, drinking alcohol or using any other recreational drug (don't wait till your first visit)!

 The Practice currently offers:

 but post-natal care now requires a transfer to a private Independent Midwife as the DHB will not allow Core Midwives to do this despite it being a mandatory service.